 When it comes to online imagery, it’s not so much about having images as making sure those images give the visitor a sense of texture, size, scale, detail, context, brand.

-According to MDG Advertising, 67% of online shoppers rated high quality images as being “very important” to their purchase decision, which was slightly more than “product specific information”, “long descriptions”, and “reviews & ratings”:
+According to MDG Advertising, 67% of online shoppers rated high-quality images as being “very important” to their purchase decision, which was slightly more than “product specific information,” “long descriptions,” and “reviews and ratings”:

-You need an image that represents “freedom” or “happiness” or ::shutter:: “corporate synergy”.
+Alright, look, I get it.
+You’re on a budget.
+You need an image that represents “freedom” or “happiness” or ::shudder:: “corporate synergy.”

 Here’s the problem:

+Every other poor schmuck in every other vertical has used the exact…same…photograph.
 And if you’re really unfortunate, one of those other schmucks was also your competitor.

-- H&R Block
+- H&R Block;

-- AAA Auto Insurance
+- AAA Auto Insurance;

-- A series of books about Christianity
+- A series of books about Christianity;

-- A teen chat line
+- A teen chat line;

-- A car stereo store
+- A car stereo store;

-- An actuary website
+- An actuary website.

 Below is just a small sample of how frequently photos from this session were used.

-The main problem is what’s called the Picture Superiority Effect, where “concepts are much more likely to be remembered experientially if they are presented as pictures rather than as words.”
+The main problem is what’s called the picture superiority effect, where “concepts are much more likely to be remembered experientially if they are presented as pictures rather than as words.”

-“Visual and verbal information are processed differently and along distinct channels in the human mind, creating separate representations for information processed in each channel.
+Visual and verbal information are processed differently and along distinct channels in the human mind, creating separate representations for information processed in each channel.

-The mental codes corresponding to these representations are used to organize incoming information that can be acted upon, stored, and retrieved for subsequent use.”
+The mental codes corresponding to these representations are used to organize incoming information that can be acted upon, stored, and retrieved for subsequent use.